 Measurement types

 UL measurement types agreed for measurement accuracy requirements are gNB Rx-Tx time difference and SRS-RSRP.
-For deriving positioning SRS configurations as basis for specifying gNB accuracy requirements, link simulations for the main measurement type – gNB Rx-Tx time difference, and in particular for gNB Rx time – need to be carried out, whilst SRS-RSRP can be omitted for this task and accuracy requirements can then be defined for selected SRS configurations thereafter.
+For deriving positioning SRS configurations as basis for specifying gNB accuracy requirements, link simulations for the main measurement type – gNB Rx-Tx time difference, and in particular for gNB Rx time – need to be carried out, whilst SRS-RSRP can be deprioritized for this task and accuracy requirements can then be defined for selected SRS configurations thereafter.
 This approach is also chosen in [2].

-Link simulations for gNB Rx time only are carried out for deriving positioning SRS configurations.
+On the other hand, link simulations for RSTD and PRS-RSRP were based on the same assumptions [3].
+Thus, link simulations for gNB Rx time together with SRS-RSRP are carried out for deriving positioning SRS configurations.

 SRS Bandwidths

 For the defining link simulation assumptions, consideration on suitable SRS bandwidths is needed.
 This is done taking into account agreements for PRS-RSTD and PRS-RSRP link level simulations in [3] and for UE Rx-Tx time difference in [4].

 Proposed SRS bandwidth configurations for FR1 are shown in Table 1 and for FR2 in Table 2.
 Note these are derived from the specified ones in TS 38.211, Table 6.4.1.4.3-1 as well as from Transmission bandwidth configurations specified for FR1 and FR2 in TS 38.101-1, Table 5.3.2-1 and 38.101-2, Table 5.3.2-1, respectively.
+Thus, link simulations for gNB Rx time are based on SRS bandwidths as listed in Table 1 and Table 2.